eagle-io/docs/source/topics/account_settings/general/index.rst

 General
 =======

-|icon-backend| General section provides an overview of the account and allows you to change your contact details and setup quality code information.
+|icon-properties| General section provides an overview of the account and allows you to change your contact details and setup quality code information.

 .. only:: not latex